 I walked back to him.
 His hands that still firmly shook your hands were on his knees.
 His head was bowed down.

 His shoulders were shuddering a bit at first, then began to bob up and down.

-The man who had a barrel chest…the man who worked on these planes as a young man…was crying.
+The man who had a barrel chest…the man who worked on these planes as a young man whose bushy eyebrows had turned white with age …was crying.